justinbois/distribution-explorer-app/discrete/negative_binomial.rst

 Parameters
 ----------

-There are two parameters: :math:`\alpha`, the desired number of successes, and :math:`\beta`, which is the mean of the :math:`\alpha` identical Gamma distributions that give the Negative Binomial.
+There are two parameters: :math:`\alpha`, the desired number of successes, and :math:`\beta`, which is the scale parameter of the Gamma distribution that gives rise to the Negative Binomial.
 The probability of success of each Bernoulli trial is given by :math:`\beta/(1+\beta)`.